 In June this year, the evacuation orders are expected to be lifted for the entirety of the Specified Reconstruction and Revitalization Base (around 555 hectares; 10% of the town’s total area) located around JR Futaba Station, and residents will likely begin returning to town.
 With over 11 years having passed since the disaster, the town is at last reaching a new stage in its recovery.
 Currently, construction is underway around JR Futaba Station of a temporary town hall planned to begin operations at the end of August, and of disaster public housing which residents will begin to move into in October.
 At the same time, there are still many collapsed buildings around the station which haven’t been dealt with yet, and empty lots left after buildings were dismantled.
 In January of this year, “preparatory overnight stays” began which allowed residents to sleep in their homes within the Specified Reconstruction and Revitalization Base in order to make preparations for returning to live in the town.
 The town has established a goal of 2,000 residents five years after the evacuation orders are lifted.

-◆Futaba mayor Mr. Shiro Izawa or a senior town hall official will speak about their thoughts as they prepare for residents to return and remaining issues for the future.
+◆Futaba mayor Mr. Shiro Izawa or a senior Futaba Town Hall officials will guide you through the town. speak about their thoughts as they prepare for residents to return and remaining issues for the future.
 The tour will look around JR Futaba Station, to see the “darkness” and “light” of the disaster and recovery.

 【Photos courtesy of MOE】